 All hotels, bars and restaurants have free WiFi, yet I still recommend you to get a local sim card for traveling in Switzerland.
 Life these days is simply so much easier when you have a data connection.
 Think about ordering an Uber, get directions on Google Maps, finding a hotel, supermarket, restaurant and so on.
 Many reasons for you to get a sim card in Switzerland.

 Also just don't rely on WiFi, some hotel WiFi's are slow, have little reach in your room and above all public WiFi is an UNSECURED network.

 Traveltomtom recommends a Sunrise prepaid sim card for a trip to Switzerland.
 They have a great network and offer unlimited 5G for about $3 per day.

 We DO NOT RECOMMEND global sim cards for travelers.
 Do not buy one of those crazy expensive international sim cards please.
 A local sim cards is ALWAYS a better deal.
 Some of these travel sim cards I even call scams.
 Have a look at my article with the 11 Best International Sim Cards and find out that only very few are worth considering.

 If you prefer to not swap sim cards and change phone numbers then there is the option to use a pocket WiFi.
 How this works?
 Check out my article about getting WiFi on the road and I give you my HONEST review about these portable WiFi devices.

 More Related Articles

-Swiss sim card and traveling in the EU
+Swiss sim cards and EU roaming

 Mobile internet operators Switzerland